joudy-sabbagh/Personalize_Nutrition_Recommender/README.md

 5. **User Interface (Frontend)**
    A modern **web application** where users can upload meal images, view glucose predictions, and receive **personalized dietary recommendations**.

+## Dataset

+To develop our system, we used the publicly available **CGM Macros Dataset** from PhysioNet ([link](https://physionet.org/content/cgmacros/1.0.0/)).

+The dataset consists of data collected from a study on **45 participants**, and includes:

+- **Meal Logs**:
+  Food pictures and timestamps for each meal consumed by the participants.

+- **Microbiome Data**:
+  Information on gut bacteria presence or absence, providing insights into each participant's microbiome profile.

+- **Clinical Data**:
+  Demographic and clinical features such as age, gender, weight, height, BMI, fasting insulin, and fasting glucose levels.

+- **Continuous Glucose Monitoring (CGM) Data**:
+  Glucose levels recorded every minute, allowing us to precisely link meal intake to glucose spikes over time.

+This dataset enables the simulation of a real-world personalized nutrition system by linking meal composition, gut health, clinical markers, and glucose response.
+It serves as a strong foundation for testing our models and validating the personalized prediction of glucose spikes based on food intake and biological data.

 ## Database Schema

 The system uses PostgreSQL with the following tables: